DavidFerreiro/ProteinModelerABC/README.md

 If the user prefers running the GUI must type:
 ```
-make instal
+make install
 make GUI
 ```
 Next, the user must execute the GUI:
 ```
-1. Going to the Executable folder and cliking into the executable file or
+1. Going to the *Executable* folder and cliking into the executable file or
 2. python3.9 ProteinModelerABC_GUI.py
 ```
 *(Note that the Settings.txt will be filled by the user)*